firemodels/smv/Utilities/Scripts/README.md

 (the .smv file extension is not required).
 This runs smokeview on the case `casename.smv` using the smokeview script `casename.ssf` .
 Type `qstat -a` to see this job in the queue and `qstat -n` to see which node it is running on.

 Typically, a smokeview script contains keywords such as RENDER or RENDERALL for generating images.
-When RENDERALL is used, multiple instances of qsmv.sh may be run, where each instance uses the `-s` and `-S` keywords to specify the first frame and frame offset respectivly, reducing the time required to generate all the images in a case.
+When RENDERALL is used, multiple instances of qsmv.sh by using -p n where n is the number of smokeview instances run.
+Each smokeview instance creates 1/n'th of the total number time frames, reducing the time required to generate all the images in a case.

 qsmv.sh uses smokeview that was built in the repo containing qsmv.sh or smokeview that is installed from a NIST supplied bundle.
 To build smokeview